JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

     Defaults to :code:`false` unless the :code:`ops_compatibility_mode` option is enabled, in which case it's set to :code:`true`.

+  * :code:`partition_longitude_bins_using_mesh`:
+    True to calculate partioning of longitude bins explicitly using horizontal mesh distance.
+    By default this option is set to :code:`false` and calculating the number of longitude bins per latitude bin index involves the integer number of latitude bins.
+Setting this option to :code:`true` adopts the Met Office OPS method whereby the integer number of latitude bins is replaced, in the calculation of longitude bins, by the Earth half-circumference divided by the horizontal mesh distance.

+    Defaults to :code:`false` unless the :code:`ops_compatibility_mode` option is enabled, in which case it's set to :code:`true`.

+  * :code:`define_meridian_20000_km`:
+    True to define horizontalMesh with respect to a value for the Earth's meridian distance (half Earth circumference) of exactly 20000.0 km.
+By default this option is set to :code:`false` and the Earth's meridian is defined for the purposes of calculating thinning boxes as :code:`pi*Constants::mean_earth_rad` ~ 20015.087 km.

+    Defaults to :code:`false` unless the :code:`ops_compatibility_mode` option is enabled, in which case it's set to :code:`true`.

 - Vertical grid:

   * :code:`vertical_mesh`: Cell size in the vertical direction.